barrelmaker97/dotfiles/nut/nut.md

 Using subdriver: CyberPower HID 0.8
 ```

-## Configure UPSD
+## Configure upsd
 upsd is responsible for serving the data from the drivers to the clients.

 It connects to each driver and maintains a local cache of the current state.
-Queries from the clients are served from this cache, so delays are minimal.

 It also conveys administrative messages from the clients back to the drivers, such as starting tests, or setting values.